cesta-online/anthology/README.md

 # CESTA Digital Anthology

-## Pre-requisites

-- Node.js
-- npm

 ## Installation

 1. Clone the repository
-2. Run `npm install` to install the dependencies
+2. Use Live Server vscode extension to run the project locally
-3. Run `npm run dev` to start the development server

 ## File Architecture

-- Styles and scripts for the project is added as a submodule in the `src/assets` folder.
+- Styles and scripts for the project is added as a submodule in the `assets/remote` folder.
 The original repository can be found [here](https://github.com/cesta-online/anthology-assets).
 - The individual articles can be added as submodules.
-The articles should be added in the following folder structure `src/{anthology-version}/{article-name}`
+The articles should be added in the following folder structure `{anthology-version}/{article-name}`
   - The submodules can be added with the following command:
     ```
-    git submodule add <repository-url> src/{anthology-version}/{article-name}
+    git submodule add <repository-url> {anthology-version}/{article-name}
     ```

 ## Adding a new article